-Most states have many electric utilities, many small, some big, and with these large numbers of companies it can be
+Most states have multiple electric utilities, many small, some big.
+With these large numbers of companies, it can be

 hard to get a true overall status of the power grid in a particular area.
 This project collects information from over